ea-dev3/buynotes/src/README.md

 _Ubuntu, Debian 8+ (deb package):_

-1. Download [Foco-linux.x.x.x.deb][fr]
+1. Download [Buy Notes-linux.x.x.x.deb][fr]
-2. Double click and install, or run `dpkg -i Foco-linux.x.x.x.deb` in the terminal
+2. Double click and install, or run `dpkg -i Buy Notes-linux.x.x.x.deb` in the terminal
 3. Start the app with your app launcher or by running `foco` in a terminal

 ### For developers